 Merrill Lynch is one of the premier brokerages that trade on an international basis.
 It currently operates one branch in Seoul, South Korea.
 This could be an especially beneficial option for Americans who either already has a relationship with Merrill or want to deal with a firm that has locations in the U.S. However, be wary, as the KRX began keeping close tabs on Merrill in August 2018.
 Officials felt this was necessary as there were claims that the firm’s “high-frequency trading system” could violate local laws.

 Although a more indirect method, investing in exchange-traded funds (ETFs) that center around the South Korean market allows you to buy into Samsung.
 ETFs consist of a large number of equities or other investments that center around a particular theme or sector of the market.
 Furthermore, investing in ETFs is significantly cheaper than investing directly in Samsung’s foreign stocks.

 Because Samsung makes up such a large portion of South Korea’s economy, many of these ETFs include its shares within their makeup.
 Some common versions of these funds are the iShares MSCI South Korea ETF (EWY) and the Xtrackers MSCI South Korea Hedged Equity Fund (DBKO).
 For each of these ETFs, about a fifth of their holdings resides in the electronics division of Samsung.

 Overview of Samsung

 Smartphones and TVs are how most Americans recognize the Samsung brand.
-This notion, however, does a gross disservice to the wide array of businesses that Samsung claims a stake in.
-In fact, a report out of CNBC states that Samsung Electronics and Samsung Life Insurance rank as the number one and eight companies in its list of the largest businesses in South Korea.
+This notion, however, does a gross disservice to the wide array of businesses in which Samsung claims a stake.
+In fact, a report by CNBC states that Samsung Electronics and Samsung Life Insurance rank as the number one and eighth companies in its list of the largest businesses in South Korea.
 Take a look here to see Samsung’s various branches:

 – Samsung Display